Eco-Friendly Trash Bags: What To Know and What To Buy

 Just about all of us need some number of trash bags that will end up in landfills.
 Landfills are airtight by design to limit contamination of and leachate seeping into surrounding areas.
 Therefore, compostable bags won’t decompose properly without adequate air and water.
 Even food scraps don’t break down in a landfill properly or expeditiously, so bags made from biomaterials aren’t going to decompose properly either.

-If you’re filling trash bags with items that need to go to the landfill, it probably makes the most sense to choose the bags made of recycled plastic.
+If you’re filling trash bags with items that need to go to the landfill, it probably makes the most sense to choose recycled plastic trash bags.
 Nothing will break down in the landfill, though you’ll support the growth and maturation of a more robust plastic recycling market.
 As demand for recycled plastics increases, so too will the investment in systems and mechanisms to effectively and efficiently get more plastic out of waste streams and into recycling streams.

-If you’re using eco-friendly trash bags for organic matter like kitchen food scraps or yard waste and direct such waste to a composting facility, opt for compostable trash bags (if you even need them at all).
-The bags and all the organic matter will decompose effectively and in a way that supports soil rebuilding and reduced emissions.
+If you’re using eco-friendly trash bags for organic matter, like kitchen food scraps or yard waste, and can send the bags to a composting facility, opt for compostable trash bags (if you even need them at all).
+So long as the bags are certified as compostable, the bags and all the organic matter will decompose effectively and in a way that supports soil rebuilding and reduced emissions.

 When Not To Use Eco-Friendly Trash Bags?

-Skip trash bags all together if it’s an option.
-Recyclable materials can go straight into a bin if your municipality or collection company allows it (our requires it).
-Reuse paper bags or use up anything you already have on hand before buying something fancy or new.
-The most sustainable items we can use up are the ones we already own.
+Skip trash bags altogether if it’s an option.
+Recyclable materials can go straight into a bin if your municipality or collection company allows it (ours requires it).
+Reuse paper bags and plastic bags or use up anything you already have on hand before buying something fancy or new.
+The most sustainable items we can use are the ones we already own.

 Compostable vs. Biodegradable Trash Bags: What’s The Difference?